Belle Knox: Response

-Media outlets covering the story uniformly described the public response as slut-shaming.
 The Poynter Institute's Kelly McBride commented on the reception for Knox's story, stating that it "[presented] a lesson in crowd behavior", observing, "While her critics were loud and destructive, advocating that people call her dad to let him know his daughter is a porn star, no one suggested a phone campaign to inform the mother of the frat boy who outed her that her son is watching porn."
 According to critic and former sex worker Eric Barry, "It's impossible to separate those trying to violate sex workers' right to privacy, from those who believe sex workers somehow deserve to be devalued."
-Elizabeth Stoker, writing for The Week, observed the "reprehensible and personal" comments of threats and harassment through social media were "odious and inexcusable", and characterized them as unjustifiable, as well as being "disproportionately aimed at women in the public sphere".

-At the same time, not all commentators agreed with Knox on how to interpret her decisions.
-Stoker found Knox's political agenda uncompelling because it emphasized personal freedom over quality of life.
+Elizabeth Stoker, writing for The Week, said the "reprehensible and personal" threats and harassment through social media were "odious and inexcusable", and characterized them as unjustifiable, as well as being "disproportionately aimed at women in the public sphere".
+Stoker also found Knox's political agenda uncompelling because it emphasized personal freedom over quality of life.
 The sex industry does not have a trade union, and marketing towards male sexual desire incentivizes unsafe practices in the industry.

-John Rogove expressed his belief that the sex industry actually reduces freedom by transforming its actors from people into commodities.
-Eliana Dockterman, writing for Time, doubted that Knox could truly find her pornography career empowering.
+John Rogove wrote that the sex industry actually reduces freedom by transforming its actors from people into commodities.
+Eliana Dockterman, writing for Time, expressed doubts that Knox could truly find her pornography career empowering.
 According to Dockterman, Knox "doesn't know how to process her newfound fame" and her decision "will likely haunt [her] for the rest of her college and professional career".

 A representative for Duke University issued a statement saying that while they would not comment on specific cases, the college's community standard did not have any restrictions concerning off-campus employment.
 Of Knox's allegations that campus police did not take the threats against her seriously enough, the representative remarked, "We are committed to protecting the privacy, safety and security of our students.
 Whenever we identify a student in need of support, we reach out to them and offer the many resources that we have available on campus to assist them."

 Media appearances and dramatizations

 In May 2014, Knox announced that she would be hosting an online show called The Sex Factor along with four other porn performers, where they would oversee 16 contestants that would compete for the right to participate in a sex scene with Knox.
-A fictionalized version of Knox's story was featured in "Pornstar's Requiem", an episode of Law & Order: Special Victims Unit.
+A fictionalized version of Knox's story was featured in the 2014 Law & Order: Special Victims Unit episode Pornstar's Requiem, with Hannah Marks playing a character loosely based on her.
 Knox was also the focus of the five-part documentary series Becoming Belle Knox, which was produced and released by Stateless Media and Conde Nast Entertainment.
-A TV docudrama based on her life titled From Straight A's to XXX premiered on the Lifetime network in February 2017.
+A TV docudrama based on her life titled From Straight A's to XXX premiered on the Lifetime network in February 2017, in which she was portrayed by Haley Pullos.